react-toolbox/react-toolbox/README.md

 React Toolbox is a set of [React](http://facebook.github.io/react/) components that implement [Google's Material Design specification](https://material.google.com/).
 It's powered by [CSS Modules](https://github.com/css-modules/css-modules) and harmoniously integrates with your [webpack](http://webpack.github.io/) workflow, although you can use any other module bundler.
 You can take a tour through our documentation website and try the components live!

-**Note:** This source code refers to the future version.
+**Note:**  ⚠️ This source code refers to the [future version](https://github.com/react-toolbox/react-toolbox/blob/dev/ROADMAP.md).
 To check the source for `1.x` go to `master` branch.
 We are currently writing a migration guide so you can start working with 2.0-beta.x now!

 ## Installation